Today's Best Tech Deals

 Ready to buy a MacBook Air?
 Go to the Apple Store

-Models without Touch Bar were originally released June 2017.
-Touch Bar models were released July 2018.
+Models without Touch Bar were discontinued July 2019 and replaced with new models.
+Other Touch Bar models were released July 2018.

 What is it?
 The MacBook Pro features a high-density display with so many pixels that images and text look especially smooth and clean.
 At normal viewing distances, you can’t discern individual pixels.